tablexi/restforce-db/README.md

 This gem assumes that you're running Rails 4 or greater, therefore the `bin` file should be checked into the repository with the rest of your code.
 The `config/restforce-db.yml` file should be managed the same way you manage your secrets files, and probably not checked into the repository.

+### Modify your configurations

+The following key-value pairs _must_ be set in your configuration file:

+- `username`:
+  Your Salesforce username.
+Note that sandbox users typically have the name of the sandbox appended to their email address, e.g. "ahorner@tablexi.com.mysandbox".

+- `password`:
+  Your Salesforce password.

+- `security_token`:
+  Your Salesforce Security Token.
+If you didn't receive one in your email during setup, you can find this by signing in, and visiting Setup > Personal Information > Reset your security token.

+- `client_id`, `client_secret`:
+  When signed in to Salesforce with the proper authorization level, navigate to Setup > App Setup > Create > Apps, and hit "New" for "Connected Apps" if no appropriate connected app has already been added.
+Enable OAuth settings for the app, and once it is created you should see the Consumer Key (Client ID) and Secret under the API settings for the app.
+If a connected app has already been created, you can simply grab the existing ID and Secret by clicking through.

+- `host`:
+  This hostname of the Salesforce instance.
+You can typically use a more generic environment URL, e.g., "login.salesforce.com".

+The following _can_ be set in your configuration file:

+- `api_version`:
+  Restforce::DB defaults to version 29.0 of the Salesforce API.If you need a more (or less, for whatever reason) recent version of the API for your use case, you can specify an `api_version` key in your restforce-db.yml configuration.
+Version 29.0 or above is required for full gem functionality.

+- `timeout`:
+  The maximum amount of time a request to Salesforce can take before it will be interrupted.
+This defaults to 5 seconds.

+- `adapter`:
+  The HTTP adapter which should be used to make requests to Salesforce.
+By default, we use Net::HTTP (which is available by default in Ruby, and used by default through Faraday), but something like `typhoeus` may give better, more consistent performance for your use case.
+If you modify the configured adapter, be sure the relevant gem is available for your application.

 ### Update your model schema

 In order to keep your database records in sync with Salesforce, the table will need to store a reference to its associated Salesforce record.
 A generator is included to trivially add a generic `salesforce_id` column to your tables: